Meet our fitness center staff:

 Katie Reineke, Fitness Instructor

 Having turned 50 years old (or is it young) last year, I have a renewed sense of appreciation and excitement for the vital role that health and fitness play in our lives.
-When we’re young, we might exercise to get into that swim suit and just being young, we are mostly likely awarded good health.
-As we age however, good health, flexibility and muscular strength are no longer given to us, but must be sought after and worked for!
+When we’re young, we might exercise to get into that swimsuit and just being young, we are most likely awarded good health.
+As we age, however, good health, flexibility and muscular strength are no longer given to us, but must be sought after and worked for!